CatherineTrevor/gothenburg-netball/README.md

 spring, there is a larger awareness and interest in the club, encouraging site visitors to join a session and become paying members.
 It will also serve as a place that regular players can see upcoming training dates, times and locations.

-The club's current online presence is via [Facebook](https://www.facebook.com/gothenburgnetball/).
+The club's current online presence is via <a href="https://www.facebook.com/gothenburgnetball/" target="_blank">Facebook</a>.

 # User Experience Design